irfanhakim-as/homelab-wiki/topics/cloudflare.md

 This ensures all of the subdomains that were registered to your domain using this method will have its public IP endpoint automatically updated:

-1. Deploy [Cloudflare DDNS on Helm](#cloudflare-ddns-helm) for each zone (domain) if you have not already.
+1. Deploy [Cloudflare DDNS](#cloudflare-ddns-helm) using Helm for each zone (domain) if you have not already.

+2. [Update the values file](helm.md#update-helm-values) (i.e. `values.yaml`) of the existing Helm release (i.e. `example-com`) you have deployed:

-2. To register subdomain(s) to the particular zone, update the release's `cloudflareddns.subdomains` value in its release values file (i.e. `~/values.yaml`).
+   - To register subdomain(s) to the particular zone, update the `cloudflareddns.subdomains` configuration as such:

-   - For example:

       ```diff
+        cloudflareddns:
       -   subdomains: []
       +   subdomains:
       +     - hostname: "mysubdomain"
       +       proxied: "false"
       ```

       This sample change adds or updates the `mysubdomain` DNS record in the zone specified in the `cloudflareddns.zoneID` value (i.e. `mysubdomain.example.com`).

-   - To register more subdomains, simply add more of them to the `cloudflareddns.subdomains` array as such:
+   - To register more subdomains, simply add them to the `cloudflareddns.subdomains` list as such:

       ```yaml
+      cloudflareddns:
         subdomains:
-        - hostname: ""
-          proxied: "true"
           - hostname: "mysubdomain"
             proxied: "false"
+          - hostname: ""
+            proxied: "false"
       ```

       > [!TIP]
-      > Setting an empty `hostname` value adds or updates a DNS record equalling to the apex or root domain of the specified zone (i.e. `example.com`).
+      > Setting an empty `hostname` value adds or updates a DNS record equalling to the apex or root domain of the specified zone (i.e. `example.com` as opposed to something like `mysubdomain.example.com`).

-3. Deploy the update to the existing `mika/cloudflareddns` release:
+3. [Redeploy the Helm release](helm.md#install-or-upgrade-a-helm-chart) to apply the updated values file with the following specifications:

+   - Namespace: The namespace where the existing `mika/cloudflareddns` Helm release was deployed (i.e. `cloudflare`)
+   - Release: The name of the existing `mika/cloudflareddns` Helm release (i.e. `example-com`)
+   - Repository: `mika`
+   - Chart: `cloudflareddns`

+4. You may need to kill the existing release's pod manually for the changes to take effect:

     ```sh
-    helm -n <namespace> upgrade --install <release-name> mika/cloudflareddns -f ~/values.yaml
+    kubectl --context <cluster> --namespace <namespace> delete pods -l app.kubernetes.io/instance=<release>
     ```

-   - Replace `<namespace>` with the namespace where the `mika/cloudflareddns` release was deployed (i.e. `cloudflare`)
-   - Replace `<release-name>` with the name of the `mika/cloudflareddns` release (i.e. `example-com`)

-4. You may need to kill the release's pod manually for the changes to take effect:

-    ```sh
-    kubectl -n <namespace> delete pods -l app.kubernetes.io/instance=<release-name>
-    ```

 5. Verify the deployment is running:

     ```sh
-    kubectl -n <namespace> logs deployments/<release-name>-cloudflareddns
+    kubectl --context <cluster> --namespace <namespace> logs deployments/<release>-cloudflareddns
     ```

     Sample output indicating the deployment is running and updating DNS records successfully:

     ```
       🕰️ Updating IPv4 (A) records every 300 seconds
-    📡 Updating record {'type': 'A', 'name': 'example.com', 'content': '237.84.2.178', 'proxied': True, 'ttl': 300}
+      📡 Updating record {'type': 'A', 'name': 'mysubdomain.example.com', 'content': '203.0.113.0', 'proxied': False, 'ttl': 300}
-    📡 Updating record {'type': 'A', 'name': 'mysubdomain.example.com', 'content': '237.84.2.178', 'proxied': False, 'ttl': 300}
+      📡 Updating record {'type': 'A', 'name': 'example.com', 'content': '203.0.113.0', 'proxied': False, 'ttl': 300}
     ```

 ---